 Devil’s Den Preserve to Close Weekdays During Limited Deer Hunt

-The Nature Conservancy (TNC) will hold its annual controlled deer hunt at Devil’s Den Preserve during the state-designated firearms hunting season for private lands.
+The Nature Conservancy (TNC) has announced that it will hold its annual controlled deer hunt at Devil’s Den Preserve during the state-designated firearms hunting season for private lands.

-TNC is working with experienced hunters who have knowledge of the preserve and local area.
-They will work only in select areas of the preserve’s interior, away from neighboring properties.
+TNC is working with experienced hunters with knowledge of the preserve and local area who will work only in select areas of the preserve’s interior away from any neighboring properties.
 Signs will be posted at all public entrances to the preserve.

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world’s toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
 Working in 76 countries and territories—37 by direct conservation impact and 39 through partners—we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
 To learn more, visit www.nature.org or follow @nature_press on Twitter.